Nikolai Yezhov: Trial

-On 2 February 1940, Yezhov was tried by the Military Collegium, chaired by Soviet judge Vasiliy Ulrikh, behind closed doors.
+On 2 February 1940, Yezhov was tried behind closed doors by the Military Collegium, chaired by Soviet judge Vasiliy Ulrikh.
 Yezhov, like his predecessor Yagoda, maintained to the end his love for Stalin.
 Yezhov denied being a spy, a terrorist, or a conspirator, stating that he preferred "death to telling lies".
 He maintained that his previous confession had been obtained under torture, admitted that he had purged 14,000 of his fellow Chekists, but said that he was surrounded by "enemies of the people".

-He also said that he would die with the name of Stalin on his lips.
+Yezhov's determination to assert his innocence was something few of the victims of the Stalinist purges shared.
+In his final statement at his trial, he defended his record vehemently, though it did not save his life.